ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 RECRUITMENT SERIES

-=> OK everyhting has been updated and checked twice, I had a temporary value for Gota Alv last year, can you confirm it's still 20 ?
+=> OK everyhting has been updated and checked twice, **CHECK** I had a temporary value for Gota Alv last year, can you confirm it's still 20 ?
 What happened this year for the pass not be opened ?

 BIOMETRIC DATA

-There is only one line , I guess it's not done ?
+**MISSING** There is only one line , I guess it's not done ?
+I would be good to have an idea of the size of ascending eels at all locations.

 -----------------------------